Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The result of an overactive thyroid, hyperthyroidism is when the body’s metabolism is speeded up.
 Symptoms may include muscle weakness, trembling hands, rapid heartbeat, weight loss, diarrhea, irritability, increased sweating and fatigue.

-“Hyperthyroidism often runs in families,” says Alvin Huang, MD, an endocrinologist on the medical staff at Baylor Regional Medical Center at Plano.
+“Hyperthyroidism often runs in families,” says Alvin Huang, MD, an endocrinologist on the medical staff at Baylor Scott & White Medical Center - Plano.
 “If you have family members, especially women, who have hyperthyroidism, you talk with your doctor about what this could mean for you, and whether you should get tested.”

 The opposite of hyperthyroidism, hypothyroidism slows down the body’s metabolism.
 In this more common condition, symptoms could include fatigue, depression, feeling cold, weight gain, dry skin and hair, as well as constipation.